 A bit further on the road is blocked by a truck that has slid into the ditch negotiating a fairly gentle bend.
 Frankly I am surprised it got this far.
 There are two guys and a Tarahumara woman with her son.
 I manage to get around the truck and we make a few doomed attempts to haul the truck out with my baby Tacoma.
 My clutch begins to smoke alarmingly and my truck skitters sideways as it attempts to haul out its much larger cousin.
 We give up.

-They asks if I can give them a ride to Urique.
+The Tarahumara folk ask if I can give them a ride to Urique.
 I make space on the bench seat but then they start unloading big crates of stuff from the stuck truck.
 We somehow manage to stow it all in the back of the camper and off we go again, still first and second up hairpins coated in greasy mud.

 Things get much worse as suddenly we enter the cloud layer.
 Visibility is awful.